- Do people start checking their phones under the table when you speak?

 It’s about hunting for stories—real things that happen in the world or events in your daily life—that can help you find a new way into your message.

-Is that a story about unbridled optimism?
+Is that a story about optimism?
 Or about delusion?
 Or about the way baseball transcends cultures?
-Yes, yes, and yes—it just depends on what concept you need it to illustrate.
+Yes, yes, and yes—it just depends on what concept I need it to illustrate.

 Once you understand how Story Safari™ works, you will be able to find interesting angles for even the most ordinary subjects.
 And they’ll be unique angles—because they didn’t come from a book or a website, they came from your imagination.

 Story Safari™ shows you how to infuse your own perspective into your writing.
 And when you write from your own perspective, you stand out.
-In a field of people spouting business jargon, you’ll be the one telling a new story.
-You’ll be the one people will remember.
+In a field of people spouting business jargon, you’ll be the one telling a compelling story.
+So you’ll be the one people will remember.

 A few words from Elaine’s corporate clients: